raspberrypilearning/fruit-salad/en/step_3.md

 --- task ---

 Now you can try out your project.
-Click on the **Ingredients** sprite until you see the fruit you want to add, then click on the plate as many times as you like to add that fruit.
+Click on the **Ingredients** sprite until you see the fruit you want to add, then click on the bowl as many times as you like to add that fruit.
 You can't move a sprite once you have placed it so think carefully!

 Choose a different fruit and stamp that as well.